Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Visit the Alhambra, a Moorish palace and UNESCO World Heritage Site, and one of the most spectacular architectural complexes you’ll ever see.
 In summer, the burning overhead sun can make the visit a challenge, but in wintertime, it’s perfect.

-From Granada, you can explore the Sierra Nevada Mountains to hit the slopes (or to spend a lazy afternoon at a sauna.)
+From Granada, you can explore the Sierra Nevada Mountains to hit the ski slopes, too.

 A Few Tips for Visiting Spain in Winter